Not Going Quietly

 Not Going Quietly is a 2021 American documentary film, directed by Nicholas Bruckman and produced by Amanda Roddy, following Ady Barkan, embarking on a national campaign for healthcare reform.
 Mark Duplass, Jay Duplass and Bradley Whitford serve as executive producers.

 It had its world premiere at South by Southwest on March 17, 2021, where it won the Special Jury Award for Humanity in Social Action and the Audience Award in the Documentary Feature Competition.
 It was released on August 13, 2021, by Greenwich Entertainment.

 Synopsis

 After being diagnosed with ALS, Ady Barkan embarks on a national campaign for healthcare reform.
 Barkan, Rachael King, Elizabeth Jaff, Ana Maria Archila, Nate Smith and Tracey Corder appear in the film.

+Production

+The film was directed by Nicholas Bruckman, who co-wrote the film with producer Amanda Roddy.
+Kent Bassett served as editor.
+Executive producers included Mark Duplass, Jay Duplass, and Bradley Whitford.
+Produced by People's Television and Duplass Brothers Productions, it received fiscal sponsorship from Film Independent.
+Filming centered on Ady Barkan's 2018 midterm activism, capturing his advocacy and ALS challenges, including declining speech.

 Release

 It had its world premiere at South by Southwest on March 17, 2021.
 It was scheduled to have its world premiere at the Tribeca Film Festival on April 15, 2020.
 However, it was cancelled due to the COVID-19 pandemic.
-In May 2021, Greenwich Entertainment acquired distribution rights to the film, and set it for an August 13, 2021, release.
-In June 2021, PBS acquired broadcast distribution rights to the film, and set it for a January 24, 2022, release as part of the series POV.
+It was theatrically released in the United States by Greenwich Entertainment on August 13, 2021.
+Internationally, the film was distributed by Vice Media.
+In June 2021, PBS acquired broadcast rights, airing the film as part of the POV series on January 24, 2022.
+It became available for streaming on platforms including Hulu.